pchiorean/Indentz/README.md

 - **Sort files into subfolders by date**: Files will be exported in a subfolder named `MM.DD` (current month/day).

 - **Overwrite existing files:** The files will be overwritten if the destination is the same.
-If unchecked, the files will get unique names by incrementing their index – for example, we'll export as `Document_preview3.pdf` if there is already a `Document_preview2.pdf` in the export folder or its subfolders.
+If unchecked, the files will get unique names by incrementing their index – for example, we'll export `Document_preview3.pdf` if there is already a `Document_preview2.pdf` in the export folder or its subfolders.

 **Source update:**
 - **Save modified documents:** Will update source documents after export – e.g., if you want to preserve changes made by a script.